The Confident Eater

 It’s a good way to gently show a child change but in a way that is easier for them.

-I speak with many families where everyone is over the menu options.
+get to the point where everyone is over the menu options.
 This is counter-intuitive on many levels.

-Why we need new recipes:
+Why you need new recipes:

 2. Change – a big part of supporting a fussy eater to eat new things is by showing them gentle change.